What are the best energy-efficient heaters for your home?

 Fixed gas heaters

 A fixed heater is usually mounted to your wall, which means it’s not going anywhere.
 Broadly, there are two main types of fixed heater powered by gas:

 - Gas fire: these can look really appealing, and create a focal point for a room, just like a real fire (without any need for a chimney).
 You could get one with or without a flue – but go for a flue if you want the most bang for your buck, as they waste less heat.

 - Gas convector heater: these aren’t as attractive – they look more like a typical radiator – but they’re cheaper to run.

 If you’re worried about leaking heat and fumes, you need to make sure you get a gas heater with a balanced flue.
 These are the most cost-effective, as they’ll keep the heat in – but they’re still not as efficient as electric heaters.

-Fixed gas heaters are more efficient than portable gas heaters, and they cost less to run than electric heaters.
+Fixed gas heaters are more efficient than portable gas heaters.